uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Connectivity/CN.3-Serial_Console.md

 Zephyr v2.7 require an overlay file to be added to specify Communication Device Class - Abstract Control Model (CDC-ACM).
 The CDC ACM can be used as backends for Zephyr Subsystems, such as console and shell.

-There is detailed information about how an overlay is implemented and it's purpose in this sub-system which can be found here [1].
+There is detailed information about how an overlay is implemented and it's purpose in this sub-system which can be found [here](https://docs.zephyrproject.org/latest/reference/usb/uds_cdc_acm.html).

 For this particular example, start by making an **app.overlay**.
-If there exists a file named **app.overlay** in the app directory, it get added to the build system by default (See [3], for device tree overlays).
+If there exists a file named **app.overlay** in the app directory, it get added to the build system by default (See [here](https://docs.zephyrproject.org/latest/guides/dts/howtos.html), for device tree overlays).

 ```shell
 cd ~/csse4011/csse4011_repo/apps/console_sample/        #App Directory
 vim app.overlay                                         #Use any text editor
 ```

 Copy the following overlay details into the newly created file.
-This is adding a devicetree overlay to the build system [2].
+This is adding a devicetree overlay to the build system, see [here](https://docs.zephyrproject.org/latest/reference/devicetree/api.html ) for more.
 Here we specify the console should be routed to cdc_acm_uart0.

 ```
 / {